 Dataset-scoped, join from "Field Values" to "Dataset Row"

-After adding a "Data Table" as a row, for instance, join from "Field Values" to "Lookup Prompt".
-This will allow you to report on attributes about the field, such as their category or export value
+If you want to export additional data about the prompt, join from "Field Values" to "Lookup Prompt".
+This will allow you to report on attributes about the field, such as their category or export value.
+The Value export on this base will export the same information as the Prompt Value export on the Field Values base.